Reading and writing data to and from a dCache instance can be

 done with a number of protocols.
 After a standard installation,

-these protocols are dCap
+these protocols are dCap, GSIdCap, and GridFTP.
+In

 addition dCache comes with an implementation of the SRM